Science Leadership Academy

-The Science Leadership Academy is a magnet public high school in Philadelphia, Pennsylvania, which opened in September 2006.
+Science Leadership Academy is a magnet public high school in Philadelphia, Pennsylvania, which opened in September 2006.
 SLA is a partnership between The Franklin Institute and the School District of Philadelphia.
-SLA is a 1:1 project-based laptop school where all students and teachers use laptops as their primary learning tool.
+SLA is also a 1:1 project-based laptop school where all students and teachers use laptops as their primary learning tool.

 History

 Science Leadership Academy was created by the board of the Franklin Institute and founding principal, Christopher Lehmann.

 In Spring 2009, SLA was named an Apple Distinguished School, by then one of only 34 schools in the nation named as such.
-In addition, SLA was featured in the April 2007 Zootopia Magazine article, "My School, Meet MySpace" where the school is called "… [John] Dewey for the digital age, old-fashioned progressive education with a technological twist."
+In addition, SLA was featured in the April 2007 Edutopia Magazine article, "My School, Meet MySpace" where the school is called "… [John] Dewey for the digital age, old-fashioned progressive education with a technological twist."